AdobeDocs/experience-manager-65.en/help/communities/essentials-socialgraph.md

 ---
 title: Social Graph Essentials
-seo-title: Social Graph Essentials
-description: follow component and following component overview
+description: Learn about the Following component and the Follow component.
-seo-description: follow component and following component overview
-uuid: 8ea33760-62b1-4de2-b07f-bc2417ade156
 contentOwner: Guillaume Carlino
 products: SG_EXPERIENCEMANAGER/6.5/COMMUNITIES
 topic-tags: developing
 content-type: reference
-discoiquuid: f8d85d72-0215-4680-a334-e37a530fba58
 exl-id: c037a788-c943-4f95-a028-1fcb0ef48f86
 ---
 # Social Graph Essentials  {#social-graph-essentials}

-The ability for a Community member to follow [activities](essentials-activities.md) as well as be followed is established through two components:
+The ability for a Community member to follow [activities](essentials-activities.md) and be followed is established through two components:

 The `following` component must be associated with another resource, and this association is already established for existing Communities members and features in a [community site](overview.md#communitiessites).